-Handicapper's Council, a part of the ASMSU Programming Board, provides programs and activities for handicapper students.
-The council's office is located in 327 MSU Union, 353-5255 or 355-1845
+Handicapper Council, part of ASMSU's Progressive Students, provides programs and activities for handicapper students.
+Located in 327 MSU Union, 353-5255.

 Lesbian/Gay Students can seek information from the Lesbian/Gay Council.
 (See Coalition of Progressive Students, ASMSU Programming Board.)
 The Council seeks to educate and inform the public on lesbian/gay issues.
 Volunteers staff an office located in 442 MSU Union, 353-5255 or 353-9795.